 Whether you pay property taxes for your business or your residence, those property taxes are generally one of the larger annual expenses.
-Taxpayers may have received or will soon be receiving their notices of 2013 proposed assessments / taxes, commonly known as “TRIM” (Truth in Millage) notices.
-According to the county websites, “TRIM” notices of proposed taxes for Broward, Miami-Dade and Palm Beach Counties should be on their way to taxpayers in the middle or late part of August.
+Taxpayers have received, or will soon be receiving, their notices of 2012 proposed assessments/taxes, commonly known as “TRIM” (Truth in Millage) notices.
+According to the county websites, “TRIM” notices of proposed taxes for Broward, Miami-Dade, and Palm Beach Counties should have arrived to taxpayers as follows:

 Now is the time to contact us if you need assistance reviewing your assessment notices!
-We will be glad to review your “TRIM” notices with you and make suggestions on how to proceed in your particular situation.
+Marcum will review your “TRIM” notices with you and make suggestions on how to proceed in your particular situation.